-Inherited from DFormer, the RGB-RGB local and RGB-T global modules implement local RGB feature extraction and global RGB-T feature fusion, respectively.
-The internal structure of the RGB-RGB local module is shown in Fig. \ref{fig3} (a) (the normalization layer is omitted for convenience).
-In addition to basic liner layers, a depthwise separable convolution layer is employed to further extract local features.
+\textit{\textbf{R-R LM and R-T GM:}} Inherited from DFormer, the R-R LM and R-T GM implement local RGB feature extraction and global RGB-T feature fusion, respectively.
+The internal structure of the R-R LM is shown in Fig. \ref{fig3}(a) (the normalization layer is omitted for convenience).
+In addition to basic linear layers, a depthwise separable convolution layer is employed to further extract local features.
 This module can be formulated as:

-where $f_\text{r}$ and $l_\text{rr}$ denote RGB and local-enhanced RGB features, respectively. $Linear(.)$ and $DWConv(.)$ denote the linear and depthwise separable convolution layers, respectively. $\odot$ denotes the Hamilton product.
+where $f_{r}$ and $l_\text{rr}$ denote RGB and local-enhanced RGB features, respectively. $Linear(.)$ and $DWConv(.)$ denote the linear and depthwise separable convolution layers, respectively. $\odot$ denotes the Hamilton product.

-The RGB-T global module constructs cross-modal long-range dependencies via the cross-attention mechanism.
-As shown in Fig. \ref{fig3} (b), it first obtains the value and key vectors of the RGB features, denoted as $v_\text{r}$ and $k_\text{r}$, respectively:
+The R-T GM constructs cross-modal long-range dependencies via the cross-attention mechanism.
+As shown in Fig. \ref{fig3}(b), it first obtains the value and key vectors of the RGB features, denoted as $v_{r}$ and $k_{r}$, respectively:

-Subsequently, the query vector $q_\text{t}$ is obtained from $f_\text{t}$ and $f_\text{r}$ with average pooling operation to reduce the computational burdens:
+Subsequently, the query vector $q_{t}$ is obtained from $f_{r}$ and {thermal features $f_{t}$ }with an average pooling operation to reduce the computational burden:

 where $Pool$ downsamples the feature maps to $7 \times 7$.
 Finally, long-range dependencies between RGB-T features are captured via self-attention, yielding the global RGB-T features $g_\text{rt}$: